Aaron R. Dean II

-Aaron R. Dean II (born May 20, 1964) is a United States Army brigadier general (BG) and the adjutant general (TAG) of the District of Columbia National Guard (DCNG).
-As the TAG for the DCNG, Dean is responsible for providing personnel support to both Army and Air National Guard components.
-Dean acts as the auxiliary support to the commanding general of the DCNG, while concurrently carrying out many responsibilities associated with the District of Columbia's constitution and directives.
-In addition to this, he is responsible for managing the assets of the entire DCNG.
-He collaborates with the National Guard Bureau (NGB) concerning funding and administrative and procurement processes that affects the DCNG.
+Aaron R. Dean II (born May 20, 1964) is a retired United States Army brigadier general (BG) and the former adjutant general (TAG) of the District of Columbia National Guard (DCNG).
+As the TAG for the DCNG, Dean was responsible for providing personnel support to both Army and Air National Guard components.
+Dean acted as the auxiliary support to the commanding general of the DCNG, while concurrently carrying out many responsibilities associated with the District of Columbia's constitution and directives.
+In addition to this, he was responsible for managing the assets of the entire DCNG.

 Education

 BG Dean received a Bachelor of Arts degree in criminal justice from Washington State University in 1987.
 He received two master's degrees.
 Dean received a Masters of Public Administration from Troy State University in 2002 and a Master of Science degree from the National Defense University within the school of National Security Strategy, in 2008.